BlueQuartzSoftware/DREAM3D/ReadMe-DREAM3D.md

 # DREAM.3D  #

 DREAM.3D is an open source, cross-platform and modular software package that allows users to reconstruct, instantiate, quantify, mesh, handle and visualize multidimensional, multimodal data.
+DREAM.3D is built on top of the SIMPL and SIMPLView software projects and contains a filter suite designed for the materials scientist to utilize to reconstruct 3D  microstructures or synthetically generate microstructures.
 The core software package has many major functionalities, including:

 + Import of Electron Backscatter Diffraction (EBSD) data files (either TSL .ang or HKL .ctf) or images (.bmp, .jpeg, .tif or .png) as a 3D volume and export the data packed into a single HDF5 data file in order to reduce data size and clutter
 + Import of standard image files (TIFF, PNG, JPEG, BMP)
 + Alignment, cleaning, reconstruction, segmentation and analysis of imported data
 + Statistics, either synthetically created or from real data, can be used to generate a statistically equivelent material structure
 + Reconstructed and synthetic volumes can be surfaced meshed to allow export into FEM or other simulations.
-+ Export of data into ASCII or Binary files
++ Import/Export of data into/out of ASCII or Binary files

 The above items represent only a subset of the specific capabilities of DREAM.3D.
 In general, DREAM.3D can be considered a generic tool for processing multidimensional, multimodal data.
 The main [DREAM.3D web site](http://dream3d.bluequartz.net) has more information on the project, in addition to official binary distributions and example data files.
 DREAM.3D is built with a **Plugin** system that allows other institutions to build additional **Filters** using their own programming resources and intellectual property and still protect those rights under the BSD license.